cjstreet/MechaCar_Statistical_Analysis/README.md

 - The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset are vehicle weight, spoiler angle, and AWD.
 This variables all had a Pr(>|t|) value greater than 0.05.
 Both ground clearance and vehicle length had a Pr(>|t|) less than 0.05, this means they provide to the random amount of variance.
 - The P value of 0.00000000005 is very close to zero due to the small p-value.
-- The r-squared value of the linear model predicts mpg of MechaCar prototypes 71% of the time.
+- The r-squared value of the linear model correctly predicts mpg of MechaCar prototypes 71% of the time.